ph504/ph504/README.md

 ## Introduction

-born in August 8th, 1998, Shiraz Iran.
+Born on August 8th, 1998, in Shiraz, Iran.

 ### Bio
-Hi, I graduated from Shahid Beheshti University with a bsc. degree in computer engineering in summer 2022.
-I have a keen interest in Robotics, Reinforcement Learning, Machine Learning, Deep Learning, Computer Vision, Image Processing, Signal Processing.
-I have worked with mechanical arms, mobile robots, experienced various problems and enjoyed solving them in my internship and my bachelor thesis. since physical systems are too expensive to work with, I focused on developing my robotic projects with the powerful Webots robot simulator, I used this simulator in all my robotics related projects.
-While learning, I’m sharing my knowledge with awesome freshman students at Shahid Beheshti university, hope they achieve only success and fortune in their lives.
+Hi, I am currently an MSc. student in computer science at the University of New Brunswick.
+I graduated from Shahid Beheshti University with a BSc.
+Degree in computer engineering in summer 2022.
+I have a keen interest in Robotics, Reinforcement Learning, Machine Learning, Deep Learning, Computer Vision, Image Processing, and Signal Processing.
+I have worked with mechanical arms and mobile robots, experienced various problems, and enjoyed solving them in my internship and my bachelor's thesis.
+Since physical systems are too expensive to work with, I focused on developing my robotic projects with the powerful Webots robot simulator, which I used in all my robotics-related projects.
+I am enthusiastic about sharing what I learn with my underclassmen.
 I program games for fun.

 ## Skills and Technologies
 <div align="center">